 Like spiders, mites and ticks, scorpions are members of the arachnid family.
 However, when you find a dozen of them on your bathroom floor you could care less.
 Such was the case after a heavy storm during the rainy season at the Lake when I walked into our beautiful bathroom (real orchids hung from the trestle a foot from the hot water tap).

 I’d never seen a live scorpion before, let alone 12 at once.
-Stifling my gringa scream, I did the only thing a logical: I started stomping on the little barbed creeps like there was no tomorrow, only stopping to run into the bedroom to tell Mr. Yolkobsen not to worry if he heard any alarming noises coming from that chamber.
+Stifling my gringa scream, I did the only thing a logical: I started stomping on the little barbed creeps like there was no tomorrow, only stopping to run into the bedroom to tell us not to worry if he heard any alarming noises coming from that chamber.
 In the mornign we will go to Pana and deal with this.

 Our other arachnids, real spiders, had disappeared from their usual spots on the bathroom walls.
 They are usually always there, but not when the scorpions come in to get warm and dry.
 These daddy long legs, about the circumference of a beer coaster, usually lolled about on the walls, reaching out for an easy fly or moth stack when so inclined.
 In come the scorpions out go the spiders.
 Cowards.